• Skip to primary navigation

 What are the best uses for mango salsa?

 The salsa is great on Mexican dishes such as tacos, and burrito bowls.
-Also try it with cajun chicken, pork, fish, shrimp, and scallops.
+Also try it with Cajun chicken, pork, fish, shrimp, and scallops.

 Can mango salsa be frozen?